My Site Has No Styles and Looks Broken

 404 on minified files

-If your site breaks and you see a 404 (not found) error on minified files, this can be hard to track down.
-Generally it’s related an additional caching layer, for example server-side cache from your web host.
-It means that for some reason, when the cache is cleared automatically, the minified files are not deleted, and the cache links to old versions which are no longer available—hence the error 404.
+If your site breaks and you see a 404 (not found) error on minified files, this is usually related to an additional caching layer such as a server-side cache from your web host.
+It means that when the WP Rocket cache is cleared, the other cache layer is not and continues to refer to old versions of the files which are no longer available—hence the 404 error.

-Resolve: Find out if Varnish, Cloudflare, CloudProxy (from Sucuri), Incapsula, or any other form of caching is running on top of WP Rocket’s cache.
-If that’s the case, you may need to clear that cache manually in order to resolve the error.
+How to fix: Find out if Varnish, Cloudflare, CloudProxy (from Sucuri), Incapsula, or any other form of caching is running on top of WP Rocket’s cache.
+If that’s the case, you will need to clear that cache manually in order to resolve the error.